majguo/azure.websphere-traditional.singleserver/README.md

 ## Prerequisites

 1. Register an [Azure subscription](https://azure.microsoft.com/).
+1. Register an [IBM id](https://www.ibm.com/account/reg/sg-en/signup?formid=urx-19776) and make it entitled if you want to deploy a full-support IBM WebSphere Appliation Server.
+Otherwise, IBM id is not required if you just want to deploy a trial version instead.
 1. The virtual machine offer which includes the image of RHEL 8.4 with IBM WebSphere and JDK pre-installed is used as image reference to deploy virtual machine on Azure.
 Before the offer goes live in Azure Marketplace, your Azure subscription needs to be added into white list to successfully deploy VM using ARM template of this repo.
 1. Install [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 1. Install [PowerShell Core](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1).